youtopin/zarinpal-java-client/README.md

 - Q: Why shall we use `MerchantProvider` when we can simply pass it as `String` to the service?
     - Makes it more dynamic and easier to be changed at runtime, but anyways that was how I needed it to be in our own project.
 You can change the code.
 Its very simple code!

+- Q: How to switch to sandbox version for test?
+    - Basically the **Example** is using the sandbox.
+You can switch to production environment after your testing stage is over.